What You Need to Know About Office Clerk

 - Count, weigh, measure, or organize materials.

-When polled, Office Clerks say the following skills are most frequently used in their jobs:
+Office Clerks state the following job skills are important in their day-to-day work.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.